Simon Girty: Death of William Crawford

-In May 1782 a mounted expedition of 480 volunteers led by Colonel William Crawford set out from Fort Pitt to attack Indigenous settlements on the Sandusky River.
+In May 1782, a mounted expedition of 480 volunteers led by Colonel William Crawford set out from Fort Pitt to attack Indigenous settlements on the Sandusky River.
 They were met by a detachment of Butler's Rangers led by Captain William Caldwell, and a combined force of Delaware led by Hopocan and Wyandot led by Dunquat, also known as the Half-King.
-A number of British Indian Department personnel were also present including Girty and Elliott.
+A number of British Indian Department personnel were also present, including Girty and Elliott.

-During the two day battle, the Americans took up a defensive position on a wooded knoll which they called Battle Island.
+During the two-day battle, the Americans took up a defensive position on a wooded knoll, which they called Battle Island.
 On the morning of the second day, Girty approached the American lines requesting a parley.
-He called on Crawford to surrender but was rebuked.
+He called on Crawford to surrender, but was rebuked.
 Following the arrival of a body of Shawnee that afternoon, Crawford resolved to withdraw as his men were in danger of being encircled.
-An orderly retreat was planned, however, the withdrawal dissolved into chaos when Indigenous scouts detected the Americans leaving.
+An orderly retreat was planned; however, the withdrawal dissolved into chaos when Indigenous scouts detected the Americans leaving.
 Many were killed or taken prisoner as they fled singly or in small groups.

-Crawford was captured by the Delaware who decided to execute him in retaliation for the Gnadenhutten Massacre.
-Crawford's surgeon, Dr. John Knight, witnessed Crawford's execution, and held Girty responsible for not intervening.
+Crawford was captured by the Delaware, who decided to execute him in retaliation for the Gnadenhutten Massacre.
+Crawford's surgeon, Dr. John Knight, witnessed Crawford's execution and held Girty responsible for not intervening.
 An account of his ordeal, significantly embellished by Hugh Henry Brackenridge, was widely published the following year, and is the main source of Girty's reputation as a "white savage."

-Crawford was taken to Upper Sandusky where he asked to meet with Girty.
+Crawford was taken to Upper Sandusky, where he asked to meet with Girty.
 Girty told Crawford that the Delaware blamed the American colonel for the massacre of non-combatants at the Moravian village of Gnadenhutten three months earlier.
-Crawford denied any involvement and begged Girty to arrange ransom in exchange for military intelligence.
+Crawford denied any involvement and begged Girty to arrange a ransom in exchange for military intelligence.
 Girty promised to do all that he could, but encouraged Crawford to attempt to escape.
-He told him to throw off his one guard the next morning, and that he (Girty) would arrange to have a fresh horse for a gettaway.
+He told him to throw off his one guard the next morning and that he (Girty) would arrange to have a fresh horse for a getaway.
 Unfortunately for Crawford, he was already too weak to act on that plan.
 That next morning, he was taken to an abandoned village where Knight and other captives were being held.
-Crawford and Knight were forced to run a gauntlet while the others were tomahawked, scalped and mutilated.
+Crawford and Knight were forced to run a gauntlet while the others were tomahawked, scalped, and mutilated.